bhernez/notifications-system/README.md

 ## Overview

-This application is a scalable, extensible notification system designed to send messages through various channels (email, SMS, push).
-It respects user preferences and uses background jobs for asynchronous processing.
+This Rails application implements a scalable notification system that supports delivering messages to users via multiple channels (SMS, Email, Push).
+The system is designed for extensibility, respects user preferences, and offloads delivery to background jobs for asynchronous processing.

 ## Requirements

 - Ruby 3.4.1
 - Rails 8.0.2
 - PostgreSQL
-- Redis (for background jobs)
+- Redis (for job scheduling)
-- Async Job Adapter (Rails 7+ built-in)
+- Async Adapter (Rails 7+ default)

 ## Setup